Self pillar

 The 1% Sunday: The Weekly Operations Review Protocol

 Stop dreading Monday.
-Learn how to use the 1% Sunday protocol and the Weekly Operations Review to align your pillars and dominate your week.
+Use the 1% Sunday protocol and Weekly Operations Review to align your pillars and own the week ahead.

 Caption: The week isn’t won on Monday.
 It’s engineered on Sunday.